List of Di-Gata Defenders characters: Omniaxor

 Omniaxor, also called "Omni," was Aaron's guardian.
 He appears as a three-legged, pot-bellied giant.
 He is the only known Guardian who has the ability of speech.

-After the Spell of Binding was cast, the Gatashin Monks placed him as protector of the Pinnacle, which infuriated him.
+After the Spell of Binding was cast, the Gatashin Monks made him protector of the Pinnacle, which infuriated him.
 For a long time, he became convinced that the Wizards of Yan sacrificed the Defenders.
 When the Defenders came to bring Melosa's wizard powers under control, he engaged Seth in battle.
 In the process, he destroyed Kragus for getting in the way of an attack that was meant for Seth.
-However, Melosa emerged under complete control of her powers, sending Omniaxor back into his stone.
+However, Melosa emerged having gained complete control of her powers, sending Omniaxor back into his stone.

-In "Dark Descent", Seth summoned Omniaxor to ask him what happened in the location of the Spell of Binding but Omniaxor returned to his stone, unable to bear the sight of the Spell Zone.
-Later, in "What Lies Beneath", he reveals to Seth that he didn't mean to destroy Kragus and cause Seth to become what he is.
-While revealing this, Omniaxor shows he is very regretful of his actions against Seth and for destroying Kragus.
-He later pledges himself as "The Guardian of Seth, Son of Aaron".
-When Kragus was separated from Seth, seeing as they both serve the same master, the two guardians merged, creating Omnikragg.
+In "Dark Descent", Seth summons Omniaxor to ask him what happened in the location of the Spell of Binding, but Omniaxor returns to his stone, unable to bear the sight of the Spell Zone.
+Later, in "What Lies Beneath", he reveals to Seth that he did not mean to destroy Kragus and cause Seth to become what he is, regretting his actions against Seth and for destroying Kragus.
+He later pledges himself as Seth's guardian.
+When Kragus is separated from Seth, he fuses with Omniaxor, creating Omnikragg.

-Omniaxor is capable of tremendous strength and can hurl energy blasts.
-His stone is bound to the Altas sigil, which is engraved on his belly.
+Omniaxor has tremendous strength and can hurl energy blasts.
+His stone is bound to the Altas sigil, which is engraved on his stomach.

 Omnikragg

 The by-product of a merge between Omniaxor and the separated Kragus formed Seth's new guardian.
-Like Kragus, he requires a portion of the ground itself to take a physical form.
-But he has the appearance Omniaxor except for a few features.
-His three legs, his upper half, helmet and arms are now made of rock.
-He also has red claws.
-His only known power is his immense physical strength and he can hurl energy blasts similar to Omniaxor.
-And like Omniaxor, he sometimes speaks in the human tongue as well as roaring like Kragus.

-Omnikrag's stone is bound to a henge of Altas and Dako (The Dako's line cuts through the center of Altas, engraved on his helmet).
+Omnikragg has the general appearance of Omniaxor, but has rocky parts on his body like Kragus.
+Like Omniaxor, he can speak human language.
+Omnikragg's stone is bound to a henge of Altas and Dako (The Dako's line cuts through the center of Altas, engraved on his helmet).

 Revoldenn

-Finn's guardian.
+Revoldenn is Finn's guardian.
 He resembles a genie/jester and his stone is bound to the Dako-Sum henge.